 The day of the field trip, students meet in the teacher's classroom to organize equipment and gather additional materials that they may need for the day (coolers with ice and water, lunches, and so on).
-Throughout the day, data and samples are collected from one to three locations, with sufficient time allotted for lunch and breaks.
-On some trips, there is time for additional scientific inquiry.
-Port Isabel students have visited the Laguna Madre Nature Trail on South Padre Island or used a seine net in Laguna Madre.
-Ball High School students have observed the wetlands at Galveston Island State Park; used different types of nets (such as seine and cast nets) to observe shrimp, crabs, and small fish that live in the waters at the edge of the wetlands; and tested water quality.
-Port Aransas High School students have visited the University of Texas Fisheries and Mariculture Laboratory or the Marine Science Institute.
+Throughout the day, data are collected from one to three locations, with sufficient time allotted for lunch.
+On some trips, there is time for additional scientific inquiry such as visiting the Laguna Madre Nature Trail; using a seine net in Laguna Madre or Galveston Island State Park to sample shrimp, crabs, and small fish that live in the waters at the edge of wetlands; testing water quality; and visiting the UT Fisheries and Mariculture Laboratory or the Marine Science Institute.
 All trips allow ample time for careful data collection, while ensuring that students are back at school about 1 hour before the end of the day.
-During this hour, equipment is stored and data are filed or transferred to the computer.
+During this hour, equipment is cleaned and stored and datasheets are copied, and GPS files are transferred to a computer.